Building bridges to people who have been left behind.

 FOUNDING EXECUTIVE DIRECTOR

-An artist, herbalist, activist, master gardener, and entrepreneur, Roots2Empower is the product of Tarshire’s visionary thought leadership.
-Tarshire founded Roots in 2019, applying her degrees in Public Administration from Northeastern University and Mental Health Counseling from Boston University, to provide multi-faceted means of economic empowerment, environmental connection, and food access through education, training, and advocacy.
+An artist, herbalist, activist, Master Gardener, and entrepreneur, Roots 2Empower reflects Tarshire Battle’s integrative and justice-centered leadership.
+She founded the organization in 2019, drawing upon her academic training in Public Administration from Northeastern University and Mental Health Counseling from Boston University.
+Through Roots 2Empower, she advances multi-dimensional strategies for economic empowerment, environmental stewardship, and equitable food access by combining education, workforce training, land-based learning, and policy advocacy.

-Tarshire’s work has been featured in The Boston Globe, the Northeast Sustainable Agriculture Working Group, Uprise RI, The Business Journals, and The Valley Breeze.
-Tarshire is on the boards of Break the Cycle and Friends of the Moshassuck.
+Her work has been featured in The Boston Globe, Northeast Sustainable Agriculture Working Group, Uprise RI, The Business Journals, and The Valley Breeze.
+Tarshire serves on the boards of Break the Cycle and Friends of the Moshassuck, contributing to regional efforts that advance environmental justice, community safety, and watershed stewardship.